websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/ab-testing/running-and-monitoring-ab-tests.md

 # Running and Monitoring A/B Tests

-You can run the A/B Test using two different configurations:
+You can configure the following parameters when you run the A/B Test:

 - *Traffic Split*: the percentage of visitors that are randomly split between the Variants when visiting the page.
 A visitor is randomly assigned to a Variant and always sees the same Variant until the test is finished.
 - *Confidence Level Required*: represents the accuracy of your test.
 The higher the required confidence level, the longer it takes to declare the winning Variant.